saraswatmks/vestiaire-search-assignment/Readme.md

 4. Activate the env using `conda activate search`
 5. Code can be executed using command line but the keywords indexing needs to be done everytime.
 So is better to use ipython in terminal.

-Run the following code to run search:
+Run the following code from the project root to run search:

 ```python
 >>> ipython